AdamSalma/Lurka/README.md

 Take a look at the [TODO's](TODO.md) for upcoming additions.

-> Lurka is built with Electron, React, Node, Express, ES6, SASS, Gulp, Webpack and love.

 ## Installation
 You will first need to have [Node](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed.
 ```bash